Dmitriy-Belitskiy/cv_boost_tracker/README.md

-# cv_boost_tracker, actualy KFC tracker
+# cv KFC tracker

-this is simple emplementation of tracler writen by chat_GPT:)
+this is simple implementation of tracker writen by chat_GPT:)

 to run the code: